Your membership has expired

 Safeguard Your Account From Hackers

 One of the simplest ways to create roadblocks for hackers is to turn on two-factor authentication, also called multifactor authentication.
-Once you do that, you use a verification code sent by text or provided by an app (which may be more secure) to confirm your identity anytime you try to log in to your account from an unverified location, device, or browser.
-You also need the account password.
+Once you do that, you use a verification code sent by text or provided by an app (which is generally more secure) to confirm your identity anytime you try to use Google services from a device or a browser where you’re not logged in.

 Give Chrome a Privacy Tuneup

-But you can opt out of automatic sign-ins.
-Or, as described below, you can try a different browser altogether, and there are good reasons to consider it.
+However, there’s a buried setting to disable that.
+Follow these steps, and you can log in to Google websites and apps without logging into Chrome.
+Or, as described below, you can try a different browser altogether, and there are good reasons to consider it if you care about privacy.

 If you’ve already logged in to Chrome, logging out is simple.